Zyzzyx Road: Release and box office gross

 From February 25 to March 2, 2006, Zyzzyx Road was shown once a day, at noon, at the Highland Park Village Theater in Dallas, Texas, in one auditorium rented by the producers for $1,000.
 The limited release was deliberate: Grillo was uninterested in releasing the film domestically until it underwent foreign distribution, but the film needed to fulfill the U.S. release obligation required by the Screen Actors Guild for low-budget films (those with budgets less than $2.5 million that are not for the direct-to-video market).

 The strategy had the side effect of making it, at the time, the lowest-grossing film in history; it earned just $30 at the box office, from six patrons paying $5 each for admission.
 Unofficially, its opening weekend netted $20, with the $10 difference due to Grillo personally refunding two tickets purchased by Sheila Moore, the film's makeup artist, who saw the film with a friend.

 The similarly-named film Zzyzx has mistakenly been cited as the lowest-grossing of all time instead, due to the two films' similar titles and release in the same month.

 Home media

 Zyzzyx Road was released on DVD in 23 countries, including Bulgaria, Indonesia, and Portugal.
 By the end of 2006, it had earned around $368,000.
 In the summer of 2012, six years after its original release, GoDigital released the film domestically in digital format because of its better performance internationally.
 It was released on DVD in North America in September 2010.
+In November 2024, the film was released on Ultra HD Blu-ray under MVD Entertainment Group.